SaadAhmedQadeer/New-York-Taxi-Revenue-Optimization-End-to-End-Predictive-Modeling-A-B-Testing/README.md

 ## About the data

-This uses publicly available NYC TLC trip records.
+New York TLC trip records.
 The dataset includes trip distance, fares, payment type, pickup/dropoff locations, timestamps, and tip amounts.
-You can find the official data on the NYC TLC website.

 ## Why this project?